 1. What is a Payment order?

-A Payment Order is an order that the ACT Civil and Administrative Tribunal (the Tribunal) can make if you have fallen behind on your rent and Housing ACT has applied to the Tribunal to have you evicted because of the rent arrears (rent debt).
-If you can prove to the Tribunal that you will pay your rent on time and make payments towards your rent debt, then the Tribunal can make a Payment Order instead of evicting you.
+A Payment Order is an order that the ACT Civil and Administrative Tribunal (ACAT) can make if you have fallen behind on your rent and Housing ACT has applied to ACAT to have you evicted because of the rent arrears (rent debt).
+If you can prove to ACAT that you will pay your rent on time and make payments towards your rent debt, then ACAT can make a Payment Order instead of evicting you.
 ACAT can only make a payment order if they are satisfied that you are likely to pay rent and can afford to pay the rent and the arrears

 A payment order is like a long payment plan.
-If the Tribunal makes a payment order, you are allowed to remain in your home if you agree to pay your rent and make a payment towards your rent debt regularly and on time.
+If ACAT makes a payment order, you are allowed to remain in your home if you agree to pay your rent and make payments towards your rent debt each fortnight and on time.

 After the Payment Order is made you should make sure that you pay your rent and rent debt on time.
-If you don’t Housing ACT has 60 days to apply to the Tribunal again to have you evicted.
+If you do not, Housing ACT has 60 days to apply to ACAT again to have you evicted.
 Housing ACT can go back to ACAT seeking your eviction without having to issue you with any further notices.

-When deciding whether to make a Payment Order, ACAT will look at what has been going on in your life and why you haven’t been paying your rent.
+When deciding whether to make a Payment Order, ACAT will look at what has been going on in your life and why you have not been paying your rent.

 - The amount of arrears/rent debt and the amount of rent you are required to pay;

 - How many times you failed to pay the correct amount of rent

 - Any other debts you might have, for example on credit cards;

 - Your personal circumstances (for example, illness or family law issues);